karimarttila/aws/simple-server-eks/README.md

 I created module [dynamodb-tables](https://github.com/karimarttila/aws/tree/master/simple-server-eks/terraform/modules/dynamodb-tables) to isolate the creation of the needed DynamoDB tables.
 This module uses module [dynamodb](https://github.com/karimarttila/aws/tree/master/simple-server-eks/terraform/modules/dynamodb) to create all other tables except the product table which is a bit different with its global index and is therefore created separately.

+### VPC and Subnets

+It was a bit of a suprise that you need that much VPC stuff (compared to Azure side).
+Possibly you necessarily don't need all these VPCs and subnets (if you just want to use the default VPC) but I thought it is better to stick with the working example as much as possible.
+I downgraded the VPC address space from the exampe - I thought that 65.000 addresses for a Kubernetes cluster is a bit of an overkill.

 ### EKS

 I was a bit surprised how much infra code there is using Terraform's [AWS EKS Introduction](https://learn.hashicorp.com/terraform/aws/eks-intro).
 I mainly used the example provided in [eks-cluster.tf](https://github.com/terraform-providers/terraform-provider-aws/blob/master/examples/eks-getting-started/eks-cluster.tf) with some of my own conventions.